 - Tomato paste: I have used canned tomato paste in the gravy.
 It gives a nice color and stronger tomato flavor to the curry.
 It also makes the base thicker.
 However, adding it is optional, you can skip it too.

-- Cream- You can choose dairy/ coconut cream depending upon your dietary preference.
+- Cream- You can choose dairy or coconut cream depending upon your dietary preference.

-- Cumin seeds: If you don't have cumin seeds, mustard seeds can also be used.
+- Cumin seeds: If you don't have cumin seeds, black mustard seeds can also be used.

 - Red chili powder: Red chili not only makes the curry slightly hotter but also gives it a bright red color.
 However, if you have low heat tolerance and want to use it only for color then use Kashmiri red chili powder.

 - Kasoori methi: Kasoori methi is dried fenugreek leaves.
 It gives a very nice flavor to Indian curries and completely transforms the taste of the dish to which it is added.
-Don't try to taste it raw, it's bitter and tastes bad when raw.
-The kasoori methi I have used here is homemade and my mother gave it to me.
+Don't try to taste it raw, it's bitter and tastes bad if eaten raw.
+The kasoori methi I have used here is homemade which my mother gave to me.
 She keeps it in powdered form for convenience.
 If you buy it from the market, it will look like whole dried leaves.
 Crush them between your palms before adding to the curry.

 - Coriander powder: Coriander powder is ground dried coriander seeds and if you like Indian food always keep some in your pantry along with other basic Indian spices like cumin seeds, garam masala, turmeric powder, red chili powder, asafoetida, and kasoori methi.
 If you have these spices you can make a lot of Indian dishes.

 - Garam masala: Garam masala is a blend of ground Indian spices.
 To make it, different Indian whole spices are dry roasted and then ground.
-It gives a very nice warm flavor and aroma to the Indian dishes.
+It gives a very nice warm flavor and aroma to Indian dishes.
+Always add it in moderation as it has a very strong taste and aroma.

-Heat oil in a pot and add cumin seeds and bay leaf.
+Step 5: Heat oil in a cooking pot and add cumin seeds and bay leaf.
 Saute for a few seconds or until the spices become fragrant.

-Add onion paste and cook until it turns golden brown.
+Step 7: Cook until the onion paste turns golden brown.
 Keep on stirring in between.
-If it starts sticking to the pot add 1-2 tablespoons of water and start cooking again.
+If the paste starts sticking to the pot add 1-2 tablespoons of water and cook further.

-Cooking the vegetables : Once the curry base is ready, add the vegetables, mix and cook uncovered for around 2 minutes.
-Cooking the vegetables with the sauce for sometime without adding water makes them more flavorful.
+Step 14: Mix and cook uncovered for around 2 minutes.
+Cooking the vegetables with the curry base for a few minutes, without adding water makes the dish taste better.

-After 2 minutes add water and cover the pot.
-Cook for around 12-15 minutes on medium flame or until the potatoes are cooked.
+Step 17: Cook covered on a medium flame for around 12-15 minutes or until the potatoes are cooked.

-Your Indian style mixed vegetable curry is ready.
+Your comforting Indian-style mixed vegetable curry is ready to be enjoyed!

 Vegetable curry can be enjoyed with any Indian bread like naan, roti, paratha, or puri.